OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 ![Part4](images/Part4-11.png)

+---
+⛏️ THE CONFIGURATION PANEL on the right is the normal web part property pane used by any web part.
+By using the same method in Teams, it's easier for developers to build solutions that work in both SharePoint sites and Teams tabs.

+---

 e.
 Click the "Edit points" button to add some points to the map.
 This will open the SharePoint list in a Teams Task Module, which is just an IFrame disguised as a modal dialog box.
 Using the list user interface saves writing code to manage the points on the map.

 Create each new point by clicking the New button 1️⃣.
 Enter a title and subtitle to be displayed, as well as the street address of the location you want to highlight 2️⃣.
 Often you can enter the name of an attraction in place of an address.